Tech-at-DU/Moviefy/P03-Modeling-Response/content.md

 ```

 In the extension, we have _encoded_ a value into data and can now this information from the API in our Swift project!

+# Coding Keys

+We defined **coding keys** to tell Swift exactly where to find the information to fill the model's variables.
+However, we actually only need this because the API uses a different naming convention for it's properties.

+Did you notice how `posterPath` and `releaseDate` needed to be reassigned to `"poster_path"` and  `"release_date"`.
+Why is that?

+[Solution] It's because these two needed to be mapped since they're named differently on the API compared to our Movie struct in Xcode.
+Note how `"poster_path"` and  `"release_date"` are also the only variables that are set to a string.
+This is because in the JSON we receive from the request, these variables are named differently (using **snake_case**, rather than **camelCase** which is the recommended practice for Swift).

 # Handle Paginated Results